-• the way that Canadian Friends Service Committee collects, uses, discloses, and protects personal information; and
+- the way that Canadian Friends Service Committee collects, uses, discloses, and protects personal information; and - the right of individuals to access personal information about themselves.

 The 10 Principles

 Canadian Friends Service Committee will follow the 10 principles for handling personal information as set out in Schedule 1 of the Personal Information Protection and Electronics Document Act of Canada (PIPEDA).
 These principles are: